sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/2. Write/02 CTtest Framework/README.md

 enable_testing()
 ```

-In the past, you can add ctest with add_test().
+In the past, you can add ctest with include(CTest), add_test().
 But now, we can use gtest
 ```
 include(GoogleTest)
 gtest_discover_tests(${PROJ_TEST})